ruitaomu/JOSHVM/Readme.txt

   For more information of JOSH project, please visit http://www.joshvm.org, and wiki page https://github.com/JOSHDevel/JOSHVM/wiki for more resources/documents

-  JOSH is distributed as pure open source software without any royalty fee.
-For enterprise-level support for JOSH porting/application/solution, please contact via
+  JOSH is distributed as pure open source software without warranty.
+For enterprise-level support of JOSH porting/application/solution, please contact via email: service@joshvm.com
-email: service@joshvm.com